hyperjump-io/json-pointer/README.md

 const mutateFooBar = JsonPointer.mutate(fooBarPointer);
 mutateFooBar(value, 33); // { "foo": { "bar": 33 } }

+// Unset a value from a pointer
+// New value is returned without modifying the original const deleteFooBar = JsonPointer.unset(fooBarPointer);
+setFooBar(value); // { "foo": {} }

 // Delete a value from a pointer
-// New value is returned without modifying the original const deleteFooBar = JsonPointer.unset(fooBarPointer);
+// New value is returned without modifying the original const deleteFooBar = JsonPointer.delete(fooBarPointer);
 setFooBar(value); // { "foo": {} }
 ```